 The interest and late fee is currently calculated automatically by system and return cannot be filed without payment of such interest and late fee.

-C. Table 7 of GST Form RET -1
+C. Table 7 of RET -1 New Return

 This table pertains to payment of tax liability